apache/whimsy/DEVELOPMENT.md

    if any source file changes.
 If a `Rakefile` isn't present, the `rackup` command can be used to start the application.

+   If you are testing an application that makes changes to LDAP, you will need to enter your ASF password.
+To do so, substiture `rake auth server` for the `rake server` command above.
+This will prompt you for your password.
+Should your ASF availid differ from your local user id, set the `USER` environment variable prior to executing this command.

 Advanced configuration
 ======================